nomidi/silverstripe-seo-hero-tool/README.md

     WithoutSpace: true # no space between entries
     SiteConfigTitle: true # the title from the SiteConfig will be attached ( default false)
     FBType: article # The og:type for this site will be article (default website)
-    FBImage: $myFBImageFunc # the value of the method MyTest within the class TestPage
+    FBImage: $myFBImage() # needs to return an absolute path , value of the method myFBImage() within the class TestPage
+    TWImage: $myTWImage() # needs to return an absolute path , value of the method myTWImage() within the class TestPage
 ```

 This configuration will result in the following: